Adolph Brodsky: Biography

 Later on, in 1883, after Henry Schradieck moved to the College of Music of Cincinnati, Brodsky was called to fill his position at the Leipzig Conservatoire.
 He remained in Leipzig until 1891.
 He formed there his own string quartet, the Brodsky Quartet initially with Ottokar Nováček (2nd violin), Hans Sitt (viola) and Leopold Grützmacher (violoncello).
 Upon Brodsky's later departure for the United States, Arno Hilf replaced him both as professor in the Leipzig Conservatoire and in the string quartet ensemble.

 In October 1891, Walter Damrosch invited Brodsky to become concertmaster of the New York Symphony Orchestra.
 Brodsky settled in New York City with his wife.
 In 1894, after three years in the United States, he returned to Europe, with a short stay in Berlin; while he was there Sir Charles Hallé invited him to Manchester to teach at the Royal Manchester College of Music, and direct the Hallé Orchestra.
 He taught at the College from 1895 until his death, becoming principal in 1896.
 It was in England that he changed the spelling of his first name to Adolph.
 Among his pupils at Manchester was Arthur Catterall, who later became a fellow professor at the College.
 While in Manchester he established his second Brodsky Quartet with Rawdon Briggs, Simon Speelman, and Carl Fuchs.

 Brodsky worked on several occasions with Edward Elgar.
 He admired Elgar and had the opportunity to meet him in February 1900, when Richter introduced them following a performance of the Enigma Variations Richter conducted in Manchester.
 Carl Fuchs asked Elgar to compose a string quartet for the Brodsky Quartet.
 Several years later, in 1918, Elgar completed his String Quartet in E minor, Op.
 83 and dedicated it to the quartet.

 In January 1927, as part of a series of events celebrating Elgar's 70 years of life, Elgar conducted the Hallé Orchestra in a performance of his Violin Concerto.
 Brodsky, then 75 years old and retired, was the soloist that night.

 He died on 22 January 1929 in England.

 Legacy and honors

 While he was in Leipzig, Brodsky held a Christmas dinner, at which Johannes Brahms, Tchaikovsky and Edvard Grieg met.
 This sparked a friendship between Tchaikovsky and Grieg, who held high esteem for each other.
 (Brahms and Tchaikovsky, however, never liked or understood each other's music, although they had cordial and respectful relations personally.)

 Brodsky was honoured with the Norwegian Order of St. Olaf in 1892.
 During the celebrations of its 50th Jubilee in February 1902, Victoria University conferred upon him an honorary Doctor of Music degree.

 Brodsky was in possession of a Guarnerius violin, previously owned by Charles Philippe Lafont.

+The British Brodsky Quartet is named in his honour.